The Palmetto State Armory AK-V brought its A Game for the Big 3 East Media event in Daytona, FL this week.

 LAW ENFORCEMENT AND MEDIA INSIDERS RAN MORE THAN 3,000 ROUNDS THROUGH THE AK-V WITH ZERO MALFUNCTIONS.

-A handful of media insiders, industry experts and law enforcement officers joined in on the fun as we pumped more than 3,000 flawless rounds through an AK-V taken straight off the production line down to Daytona.
-The new production has implemented several upgrades to address initial issues in the AK-V. We are highly confident that the latest run of AK-V pistols will exceed your expectations.
-Neither the Palmetto State Armory staff or anyone attending the Big 3 East Media Event experienced a failure to feed, extraction issues or light strikes.
+A handful of media insiders, industry experts, and law enforcement officers joined in on the fun as we pumped more than 3,000 flawless rounds through an AK-V taken straight off the production line down to Daytona.
+The new production has implemented several AK-V upgrades to address initial issues in the AK-V. We are highly confident that the latest run of AK-V pistols will exceed your expectations.
+Neither the Palmetto State Armory staff nor anyone attending the Big 3 East Media Event experienced a failure to feed, extraction issues, or light strikes.
 What we all did experience was the ease of use in a 9MM blowback operating system combined with the classic functionality of the AK-47 rifle design.

 WHAT IS THE AK-V?

 The Palmetto State Armory AK-V is a blowback-operated 9MM AK pistol based on the Vityaz designed sub-gun.
 The idea is to give the user a compact 9MM firearm that combines form and function into a CQB powerhouse that's also a ton of fun at the range.
 It's also a head-turner that's certain to be the envy of the range when you show up with it.